 Choosing the right CPU and motherboard can be a difficult decision for the first-time build buyer.
-There are plenty of people who don't know the difference between an Intel and AMD CPU, or even what all the technical jargon means - that's fine, that's why we're here!
+Many people don't know the difference between an Intel and AMD CPU or even the technical jargon - that's fine; that's why we're here!
 AMD and Intel both CPUs will provide you with good performance straight out of the box for regular online browsing.
 Here, we'll run you through the strengths of each brand and how the products compare in terms of performance and cost.

-Intel Xeon, Intel Core I series, and Intel Core m series, for instance
+Intel Xeon, Intel Core I series, and Intel Core M series, for instance

 AMD CPUs score a 5 to 10 on a scale of 1 to 10.
 In the same price range, it is less expensive than Intel Processors.
 Compared to the Core series of the current generation, these CPUs are efficient.
 Due to their strong GPU performance and comparable CPU performance to the Core I series, AMD APUs are also a suitable choice.
-Ryzen-powered laptops can be used when better GPU performance and longer battery life are preferred for laptops since they frequently clock lower and less aggressively than Intel-powered laptops, run cooler, and have longer battery life.
+Ryzen-powered laptops can be used when better GPU performance and longer battery life are preferred for laptops since they frequently clock lower and less aggressively than Intel-powered laptops, run more relaxed, and have longer battery life.
 However, because of their increased power consumption and heat production, older FX series CPUs and A-series APUs should be avoided when constructing a new desktop PC.

 The Ryzen APU is the best option if you merely want to use your computer or phone for regular use and casual gaming.
 Ryzen 7 or 9 CPUs or Threadripper should be chosen for more demanding activities like video editing, 3D modeling, etc.